 However, you should also be prepared to respond to unpredictable, probing, or even controversial questions.
 You may be asked situational ethics questions, in which you may be presented with a difficult scenario involving a patient, and asked how you would resolve it.
 Often interviewers seek to ask you questions that will allow them to see how you can think on your feet.
 Although you cannot predict all the questions you may be asked, one key to handling difficult, complex questions is to slow down, take your time, and try to break the problem that is being presented to you into components.
 If you are presented with a complex scenario involving a patient, it is often helpful to talk about all the steps you would take in resolving the problem.
 Although your interviewers may not always agree with your opinion on a particular topic, they will always give you credit for being able to analyze a complex situation, look at a problem from different points of view, and demonstrate your awareness of the complex legal and ethical environment in which you will operate as a healthcare provider.

 You should also prepare to ask questions about the school and its curriculum during your interview.
 You should review the school's website and any available publications so that you can ask intelligent, informed questions about their programs.
-Coming prepared with thoughtful questions will help you connect with your interviewers.
+Coming prepared with thoughtful questions will help you connect with your interviewers, and demonstrate that you are truly thinking realistically about becoming a student at the school.
 Remember that the interview does not only give the school the opportunity to learn about you, but for you to learn about them.
 The best interviews often turn into conversations, real exchanges of ideas and information, between you and your interviewers.
 If you can focus, relax, and engage with your interviewers in a meaningful discussion you will have a much better chance of a successful interview.

 Long before you reach the interview stage you should take every opportunity to interact professionally at events on campus and in the community.
 Attending the annual HPPLC-sponsored Health Programs Fair gives you the opportunity to meet directly with admissions officials from medical schools and gain some informal practice interacting in a professional atmosphere, long before you have formal medical school interviews.

-If you are an Indiana University premedical student preparing for the interview process you should plan to attend one of the HPPLC-sponsored Interview Skills Workshops.
+If you are an Indiana University premedical student preparing for the interview process you should plan to attend one of the HPPLC-sponsored Interview Skills Workshops that are held early in the fall semester each year.
 Watch for periodic announcements on the HPPLC premed email list or consult the HPPLC events calendar.